the-useless-one/pywerview/README.md

 is `USELESSDOMAIN`.
 In every command,  I must use __`uselessdomain.local`__ as an argument, and __not__ `USELESSDOMAIN`.

-Take a loot at the [wiki](https://github.com/the-useless-one/pywerview/wiki) to see the list of available commands.
+Take a look at the [wiki](https://github.com/the-useless-one/pywerview/wiki) to see the list of available commands.

 ## TODO